-Program managers are reminded that should students in any one of these three areas be additionally enrolled in any portion of traditional programming that falls under the NRS guidelines, those students will then be included in all NRS reports.
-This situation can occur when a WIOA or EPE funded student is co-enrolled in either Fast Track, NEDP, or is an NRS Level 1 student enrolled in some other NYSED funded activity.
+Program managers are reminded that should students in any one of these three areas be additionally enrolled in any portion of traditional programming that falls under the NRS guidelines (WIOA Area One, Two, or Three), those students will then be included in all NRS reports.
+This situation can occur when a WIOA or EPE funded student is co-enrolled in either Fast Track, NEDP, or is an NRS Level 1 student enrolled in some other NYSED funded activity that is funded by WIOA.